From Black Wall Street To Bristol: The Past, Present and Future of Black Communities Around The World

 Advertisement

 After a year of looting, and the ongoing coronavirus pandemic, business owners on 52nd Street look to recover in 2021.
-Wells Fargo donated $2.5m from Wells Fargo to small businesses struggling as a result of the pandemic, while the Enterprise Center, a non-profit that works with businesses on the corridor, has issued about $100,000 in grants and helped connect 47 businesses to more than $685,000 in relief funding for both the pandemic and the May and October unrests.
+Wells Fargo donated $2.5 million USD to small businesses struggling as a result of the pandemic, while the Enterprise Center, a non-profit that works with businesses on the corridor, has issued about $100,000 USD in grants and helped connect 47 businesses to more than $685,000 USD in relief funding for both the pandemic and the May and October unrests.

 Bristol, United Kingdom